-proposal form and supporting papers regarding the dispute should be assembled by you, together with assistance from GS Group and your solicitors, and provided to HUL.
+proposal form and supporting papers regarding the dispute should be assembled by the broker/party's solicitors and provided to HUL.

 If our underwriters are satisfied that there are good prospects of success (at least 51%) then they would provide a quotation with the terms for the cover, the limit of indemnity, and the basis for paying the premium.
 A referral process will be agreed.
 Once the policy is incepted, policy documentation will be provided, and invoices issued for each instalment of the insurance premium (whether on a deposit and contingent, staged or bespoke basis).